 - Natural repellants– Some varieties of flowers will actually help keep insects and other pests at bay.
 If you’re trying to keep your garden as insecticide free as possible, then be sure to consider what types of flowers can help you accomplish this.
 (See the list below for suggestions.)

 - Decor– Each year I plant several varieties of flowers in the garden, and at least one I use primarily for cutting and bringing inside.
 For the past several years, my choice has been zinnias.
 They’re brightly colored, easy to grow, and are tall and lean (so they don’t get in the way on the ground).
 While you’re harvesting and bringing in those veggies and herbs, why not bring in some beautiful blooms to brighten up your dining table or counter?
 (See my full post on How to Plan a Cutting Garden.)

-My Favorite Garden Flowers-
+My Favorite Flowers for the Vegetable Garden

 The bonus is that they’re beautiful with their vibrant color, and they bloom for months.
 Last year I finally had to start cutting mine back; they tried to take over!
 The picture above is one plant that flowed out of the raised bed and almost across the path.
 And it still had blooms to spare!
 Here are my favorite varieties of margolds:

 Secondly, some varieties can be harvested themselves for seeds that you can eat.
 While sunflowers are generally beneficial, do plant them away from potatoes and beans, since the roots of a sunflower produce a chemical that can harm these plants.

 And though zinnias are perennial, their seeds are very easy to save at the end of the season, so you can have seeds ready to go for next year.
 Beautiful, low maintenance, and practical… that’s a winning combination in my garden!

 I’d love to know what flowers you’re planning to plant in your garden this spring.
 Now is the time to get planning!
 Here’s a fun infographic to keep on hand to remind you of beneficial flowers to have in the garden: Have a great week and Happy Gardening!